GoogleCloudPlatform/emblem/docs/decisions.md

 ## Decision: Using Cloud Run for Website and Content API

-Deciding **which Serverless platform to use for the Website and Content API**, facing the options of **Cloud Functions, App Engine, or Cloud Run**, we decided to **deploy to Cloud Run**.
+Deciding **which Serverless platform to use for the Website _and_ Content API**, facing the options of **Cloud Functions, App Engine, or Cloud Run**, we decided to **deploy to Cloud Run** for _both_ tasks.
 Cloud Run has more flexibility than Cloud Functions or App Engine, and additionally offers concurrency and traffic splitting, allowing for a more natural canary rollout pipeline.

 * **Date:** 2021/06